We've rounded up the most frequently asked questions on iPhone Backup Extractor here.

 - Apple tend to tweak iPhone backup formats each year.

 - iCloud data storage formats change 3 - 6 times per year.

 - Apps change how they store data whenever they want.
 For instance, WhatsApp might tweak how they store messages several times a year.

 If you use iPhone Backup Extractor, you want to be confident it'll support the data and services you use.
-So we tend to ship updates once a week or so: check out our release notes, and we build and maintain cloud-services that help iPhone Backup Extractor run well, and keep up with the rate of change.
+So we tend to ship updates often: check out our release notes, and we build and maintain cloud services that help iPhone Backup Extractor run well, and keep up with the rate of change.

 New features: it's not just that we're updating iPhone Backup Extractor with support for newer formats of data: we also regularly update with new features.
 These are highlighted with a blue icon in our release notes -- and you'll see there are dozens of them every year.